GINNOV/Scout-Controller/readme.md

 * 0: Turn on light 2 (not implemented yet)
 * Esc: Exit program

-## experiment and baby tools
+# Some tools
-under the tools folder there are useful utilties hacked together to reverse engineering nodes and other ROS stuff.
-I was completely new to the framework so I built bricks and mortar to figure things out.
-Your mile vary based on your ROS knowledge.
+Under the tools folder, there are useful utilities hacked together for reverse engineering nodes and other ROS stuff.
+I was completely new to the framework when I did this, so I built bricks and mortar to figure things out.
+Your mileage may vary based on your ROS knowledge.
+Have fun